 He was born in Florida and already as a teenage boy started recruiting people to sell candies for him.

 He went to college and got an engineering degree.
-As an Engineer, he realized that the salary could not provide him with a lifestyle he deserves.
+As an Engineer, he realized that the salary could not provide him with the lifestyle he deserved.

 It did not take long and his friend told him about a new MLM opportunity.
 Holton was doing all right, for a while.